uuverifiers/tricera/README.md

 TriCera works by encoding the input program into a set of Constrained Horn Clauses (CHCs), which include properties explicitly added to the program through `assert` and `assume` statements, but also some explicit properties such as checking the type and runtime safety of heap accesses.
 It then passes the generated CHCs to [Eldarica](https://github.com/uuverifiers/eldarica) for solving.
 This is similar to, for instance, what [JayHorn](https://jayhorn.github.io/jayhorn/) does for Java.

-TriCera can also automatically generate function contracts for functions annotated wuth `/*@contract@*/`.
+TriCera can also automatically generate function contracts for functions annotated with `/*@contract@*/`.
 Contracts will then be generated when the clauses can be solved.
 See [`regression-tests/horn-contracts`](https://github.com/uuverifiers/tricera/tree/master/regression-tests/horn-contracts) for examples.
 To print the contracts, `-log:3` option must be passed to the tool.

 TriCera can parse [SV-Comp](https://sv-comp.sosy-lab.org/) style `.yml` property files, and output if the expected verdict matches the analysis result.
 The property file must have the same name as the input file except the extension (`input_files` provided in the property file is currently ignored ).
 [Here](https://github.com/uuverifiers/tricera/blob/master/regression-tests/horn-hcc-heap/memtrack-01.yml) is an example from the regression tests.